Showing Up, Even If You Don’t Want To

 The experience of having been a teacher helps me to be a better business owner.
 Just like I showed up on those retreats even though I didn’t want to, I sit down at my desk everyday and write for my clients, even when I don’t want to.
 It goes beyond simply having a good work ethic.
 One of the biggest complaints the teachers made about the retreat was that they felt the time would be better spent creating lesson plans or painting classrooms.
 Working wasn’t the problem.
 Showing up to do something we didn’t want to do was the problem.

 There are parts of every job that are less fun or less interesting, but that still must be done.
 The odd thing is that we dread some of them so much, but then end up enjoying doing them.
 One task that writers often feel this way about is invoicing.
 Personally, I dread it and put it off until we are facing certain financial doom unless I do it, but then feel so happy and efficient when it’s done.
+My friend recommended that I get a portable invoice printer to take some of the strain out of it, so I might try that to avoid dreading it so much.

 Today I am issuing a challenge: choose one task that you have absolutely been dreading – maybe some marketing, making a call you aren’t looking forward to, paying a bill, whatever – and do it.
 Then notice how you feel about it and let us know in the comments.
 (I’m going to feel like an idiot if no one does this so please, save me some embarrassment and make something up if you must.)